Modern Foreign Language (French)

 All children are required to self-assess in conjunction with the four strands of language learning: Reading, Writing, Listening and Speaking.
 The Language Portfolio Stages 1-4 (which correlate with Years 3-6) refer to a level of achievement that encompasses more than just the QCA Languages Ladder grade.
 The stages include additional aspects of the 2014 PoS and Linguamarque statements.

-We aim to foster a love of language learning and competency in the four aspects of language acquisition
+We aim to foster a love of language learning and proficiency in the four aspects of language acquisition

-(Speaking, Listening, Writing and Reading).
+(Speaking, Listening, Writing and Reading) as defined by the 2014 Programme of Study.
 Emphasis on grammar, vocabulary, knowledge about language and strategies for language acquisition ensures a solid foundation by the end of Year 6 when the children progress to secondary school.